Here you can find the most frequently asked questions concerning flight claims and the services we provide.Make A Claim

 - Name of airline

 How long does it take to process my claim?

 How long it takes to settle your claim will depend entirely on the individual circumstances of your case and if/how far the airline decide to defend the claim.
 We will keep you regularly updated, however, we have had payments to our clients in under 21 days.

 The Client has the right to cancel their claim with My Flight Delayed within 14 calendar days of the agreement commencing.
 The Client must provide clear instructions to cancel their claim to My Flight Delayed either by email, postal letter or orally.
 The Client is not obliged to inform My Flight Delayed of the reason for cancellation; though the reason may be asked, the Client cannot be forced to give this.

 Should the Client cancel their claim within the 14 calendar days but decide to resume the claim within this same timescale, My Flight Delayed will begin work again on the Client’s behalf and the Client will no longer be entitled to cancel their claim.

 The client has a right to cancel the contract within 14 days of signing these terms and conditions.
 They can do so in writing, email or orally.
-If they wish to cancel outside of the 14 day period then we may charge a cancellation fee of £75 plus VAT per passenger unless the Airline has accepted their claim, in which case our normal charges will apply as the cancellation fee.
+If they wish to cancel outside of the 14 day period then we may charge a cancellation fee of £90 inc. VAT per passenger unless the Airline has accepted their claim, in which case our normal charges will apply as the cancellation fee.